Evolution and Design

 That such a cell might undergo further evolution, improving itself by ‘selecting’ advantageous changes which would be inevitably lost in the next cycle of replication, seems contradictory in the extreme. ...
 [A]n error-prone translational system would lead inevitably to self-destruction ...8

-Beginning with the Miller-Urey experiment in 1953, scientists have spent countless hours trying to create life in the laboratory, by passing sparks through favourable mixtures of gases (now considered to be unrepresentative of the early atmosphere), but all they have achieved is the production of certain prebiotic organic molecules, such as amino acids.
+Beginning with the Miller-Urey experiment in 1953, scientists have spent countless hours trying to create life in the laboratory, by passing sparks through favourable mixtures of gases (now considered to be unrepresentative of the early atmosphere), but all they have achieved is the production of certain prebiotic organic molecules.
+These include some of the amino acids found in living organisms and many that are not found, and roughly equal numbers of left-handed and right-handed amino acids are formed.
 The experiments have been described as ‘a story of abject scientific failure’, because any desirable molecules formed invariably react with unwanted by-products, resulting in ‘tar-like goo’.9 No nucleotides of any kind have ever been produced in spark-discharge experiments.
 In other types of experiments chemists have managed to engineer a partially self-replicating RNA molecule, but only by exercising great ingenuity and creating unrealistic conditions.10 The irony of this has not gone unnoticed:

 We find ourselves in the situation in which the biochemist, with the exercise of much thought, care and purposive activity, together with the use of elaborate and intricate equipment, can duplicate in his laboratory a few of the simpler processes known to be performed at a considerably higher level of complexity by a single microscopic living cell – the activities of the cell being ascribed to hazard and chance!11